snail-boi/phone-utils/README.md

   Share the current media playing on your phone to Discord.

 - **SMTC**
-  Makes phone media appear as if it’s playing on the PC.`*Needs music presence enablef*`
+  Makes phone media appear as if it’s playing on the PC.`*Needs music presence enabled*`

-  Textbox under the current device reflects media playing instead of the active app `*Needs music presence enablef*`
+  Textbox under the current device reflects media playing instead of the active app `*Needs music presence enabled*`

 - **Global hotkeys**